fuzionnz/nz.co.fuzion.externalidkeeper/README.md

 * A new permission *"CiviCRM External ID Keeper: delete contacts with external ID values"* is added to allow administrators to delete all contacts.

+* The "Merge contacts" form will halt the a contact merge if any External ID values are being deleted or overwritten during the merge.

 ## Setup

 1. Install this extension.